Post: What Is HR Data Storytelling? Turning Workforce Metrics into Strategic Influence

 • Audience-calibrated framing — the same underlying data tells different stories for a CFO, a COO, and a business unit head.

-McKinsey Global Institute research consistently documents that organizations able to translate workforce data into financial terms outperform peers on talent retention and productivity outcomes.
+McKinsey Global Institute research documents that organizations able to translate workforce data into financial terms outperform peers on talent retention and productivity outcomes.
 The translation mechanism is storytelling.
+HR teams building toward this capability will find the broader context in HR transformation and strategic operations — a frame that puts data storytelling inside a larger operational shift.

 HR data storytelling follows a three-beat structure that maps to how executive decision-makers process information.